The Blind Owl Band: First album - Rabble Rousing (2012)

+Second album - This Train We Ride is Made of Wood and Steel (2013)

-According to Upstate Live, "The band's second album was released in July 2013.
+The band's second album was released in July 2013.
 It is titled "This Train We Ride is Made of Wood and Steel."
 As original as the title, The Blind Owl Band presents their sophomore disc.
 A distinct set of vocal accompaniment would have one wondering if Tom Waits dropped in (he didn’t) for a batch of fiery bluegrass and dirty jams.
 Using traditional instrumentation, Arthur Buezo (guitar, vocals), Eric Munley (mandolin, vocals), James Ford (banjo, vocals) and Christian Cardiello (bass), all transplants to Saranac Lake, NY, draw upon their youthful influences mostly defined by their fathers’ flare for the good stuff.
 This Train We Ride is Made of Wood and Steel is a testament to their past whilst forging a path where their sound is becoming uniquely their own."

 According to Upstate Live, "“Sailor Song,” whether intentional or not, exemplifies the magical undercurrent of the past popping up in today’s music.
 The disc intro gives a nod to a “House of the Rising Sun” look alike, but only for a few seconds.
 From this point forward, the disc launches into a fun-filled, fast-paced, barnburner, ho-down of a good time.
 They give a breather by slowing it down in “Missing My Home,” where Eastbound Jesus’, “Holy Smokes!” is given accolades.
 A bass solo introduces “Jazzy McGee,” in a tune that sounds just like its title.
 A neat little contrast in The Blind Owl Band is the depth of the tenor and bass vocals and the high-pitched use of the mandolin, where a balance is met and the band is defined.
 Between their first album and their submission to Couch by Couchwest, the Blind Owl Band was beginning to make a name for themselves as a rowdy, footloose bunch.
 Imagine my surprise when their sophomore album opened with a somber tune called "Sailor's Song."
 It sets the tone for the rest of the album—hard-driving and determined.
 That's not to say that the Owls have lost their sense of fun.
 There are plenty of boot-stompers on here.
 To the contrary, the Blind Owl Band is showing off their newfound maturity.
 But unlike other bands who create morose second albums to show off their Depth, the Blind Owl Band is simply devoting their manic energy in another direction.
 They still pick like it's their job, and they still sound like they've just arrived from the depths of Appalachia."

-Since 2011, the band has played over 200 shows.
 They have played with Trampled By Turtles, Railroad Earth, Hot Day at The Zoo, Floodwood, Jatoba, Driftwood, Cabinet, Lucid, Big Leg Emma, The Bloodroots Barter, Gold Town, Eastbound Jesus, and The Mallett Brothers.

+During the 2010s, the ban played as many as 175 shows a years in 17 states.

+Hiatus and further shows

+The band took a hiatus in September 2021 but began performing again in early 2025.